JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 # 15. 지역
 # 15.2 계약기간
 - A 24-month contract is okay with me because
-  - my fiancé is pursuing a master's degree in Philadelphia and
+  - my fiancé is pursuing a master's degree in Philadelphia.
+- He lives in University City.
-    - he will do the doctor's as well.
+- And he will do the doctor's as well.
 - I heard that it will take at least 6 to 7 years.
 - Additionally, I am satisfied with my current role as a dialysis nurse. [(TOP -mid)](#mid)